 A Tunbridge Wells Belle

-On 20 October 1820 she married Antonio Aureliano Caballero at St. Marylebone, in a wedding which may have been set up by the Wellesleys and was henceforth known as ‘Madame’ Caballero.
-Don Antonio was of high standing in the Spanish aristocracy, but he disappears from the scene at this point and Madame has now become very wealthy, owning many properties, including the estate called Grecian Villa in Tunbridge Wells.
+On 20 October 1820 she married Antonio Aureliano Caballero y Terreros (1795-1870) at St. Marylebone, in a wedding which may have been set up by the Wellesleys and she was henceforth known as ‘Madame’ Caballero.
+Don Antonio was of high standing in the Spanish aristocracy, and he had a varied and sometimes illustrious career in the Spanish Diplomacy.
+He appears to be in England sporadically until dies in 1870.
+Madame Caballero has now become very wealthy, owning a number of properties, including the estate called Grecian Villa in Tunbridge Wells.

 Madame C said that she had no offspring herself, but there is a very strong possibility that she did actually have her own child by a very distinguished gentleman with vice regal duties in Ireland.
 She lived at her various properties with her servant and a number of nieces and nephews, including: John A Reffell, Caroline Leshley (who later became the first wife of Edward Forrester Reffell) and John Leshley.
 The first of these may have possibly have been a descendent of her own child, which would become the subject of later litigation.
 It can be seen that there are a number of connections between the Reffell & Leshley families.

 In later years, it may be said that she was not perhaps the nicest person in Tunbridge Wells.
 She had by then gained a bit of a reputation and in an article published in The Courier in 1908, the ‘Rambler’ reflected that ‘… I should prefer to be without this worlds’ goods if it made me in my old age as it made her’.
 In a photograph of her in old age (shown on the right) she looks quite stern, and had by then developed somewhat of a passion for furniture auctions that she filled her many properties with.